 In terms of first steps, I would recommend simply setting up searches around your brand’s name.
 By doing this you’ll see any post that matches the search criteria, even if they don’t directly mention your business (if your brand often gets misspelled then include this in your search too).
 The next step would be to monitor keywords or phrases which your company can interact with.
 The beauty of this is that some social networks allow you to monitor based on geographic location, so if you only want to see people posting about cloud computing in Manchester (for example), then it takes only a few minutes to set up.

 Social listening is an extremely useful approach to social media for any organisation.
 While it’s important to get it right, don’t fret if you’re not seeing results straight away.
 It takes time and refinement before you start seeing those “golden” engagements.
 The key here is to make sure you’re doing something, because something is always better than nothing when it comes to social media.
 Once you start building your confidence by increasing the number of monthly engagements on your social feeds then you’ll notice that your social strategy is beginning to evolve around social listening itself.

-Dan Bailey, Digital Account Lead
+Emma Walker, Digital Account Lead